Dolly Parton’s Imagination Library, United Kingdom

 1. Contact the DWF Regional Director that covers your area

 - Let them know you are interested in bringing the Imagination Library to your community

 - Ask any questions

-- Get our Memorandum of Agreement and Affiliate Information Sheet – the two documents that we’ll put in place to outline our relationship and capture key information.
-Watch a helpful video on completing these here.
+- Get our Memorandum of Agreement and Partner Information Sheet – the two documents that we’ll put in place to outline our relationship and capture key information.

 2. Begin building a support team.

 Key roles you should consider:

 - Chairperson – a person to coordinate the effort